Styling your site

 Global CSS

 Since commercetools Frontend is based on Next.js, you can import CSS files directly from a JavaScript file.
-To make your CSS classes globally available in your site, you have to import it within pages/_app.ts:
+To make your CSS classes globally available in your site, you have to import the CSS into app/layout.tsx:

 import './app.css';